priv-kweihmann/meta-sca/docs/conf/results.md

 ## datamodel folder

 In this folder you will find the internal representation of all findings detected with the configured tools.
 These are used for various things, so just keep them where they are.

 ## raw folder

 In each raw-subfolder you will find the raw output of the tool, without any further processing done to it.
 The format depends on the tool.

-# Source-File
+# Source-Files

 If you enabled the bitbake-variable __SCA_EXPORT_FINDING_SRC__ (set it to "1") all source-files from the findings will be copied to structure like this.

 - sca
   - sources

-Also the corresponding path in each checkstyle-XML-document will be adjusted to point to the file copy.
+Also the corresponding path in each checkstyle-XML-entry will be adjusted to point to the file copy.
-With this help e.g. Jenkins will be capable of giving you inline snippets to the findings.
+This helps e.g. jenkins to be capable of giving you inline snippets to the findings.

-If you don't need this feature you should leave it disabled.
+If you don't need this feature you should leave it turned off.